-The investments are currently held in a range of funds operated or monitored by the appointed Investment Managers, CCLA and Cazenove.
-Cazenove has delegated authority which allows them to move funds within their portfolio.
+The investments are currently held in a number of funds operated or monitored by the appointed Investment Managers, CCLA and Cazenave.

-In accordance with good management the Trustees monitor the funds through a range of measures:
+h accordance with good management the Trustees monitor the funds through a range of measures:

-- · Quarterly reports from the respective Fund Managers. - An annual review of the overall investment policy. - A comparison against agreed benchmarks.
+- · Quarterly reports from the respective Fund Managers. - An annual review of the overall investment policy. - · A comparison against agreed benchmarks.